MigrationBench: Repository-Level Code Migration Benchmark from Java 8: Introduction

-The paper is structured as follows: \cref{sec:related-work} provides an overview of related work in the field, situating our research within the existing body of knowledge. \cref{sec:migration-bench} details the meticulous process to curate the dataset.
-In \cref{sec:eval}, we delve into the evaluation metrics. \cref{sec:sd} introduces our baseline solution \SelfDebugPlus, which leverages the capabilities of LLMs to tackle the challenge of code migration. \cref{sec:exp} presents the experimental results obtained from applying our LLM-based solution to the curated dataset which serves as the starting point for code migration.
-We summarize the limitations in \cref{sec:limitations} and \dblue{finally major findings in \cref{sec:conclusion}}.
+The paper is structured as follows: \cref{sec:related-work} provides an overview of related work in the field, situating our research within the existing body of knowledge. \cref{sec:migration-bench} details our meticulous process to curate the dataset.
+In \cref{sec:eval}, we delve into the evaluation metrics. \cref{sec:agent} introduces our baseline solution with strands agent, an enhanced version by prompt engineering, a RAG-agent with migration knowledge base, and a hybrid approach combining static code analysis and LLM-based agents. \cref{sec:exp} presents the experimental results obtained from applying our agentic solution to the curated dataset.
+Finally, we summarize major findings in \cref{sec:conclusion}.